kongkip/Covid-19_Visualization/Readme.md

 * Fever
 * Cough
 * Shortness of Breath, and
-* Breathing Deficulties
+* Breathing Difficulties

 ##### In severe cases can cause:
 * pneumonia
-* severe acute respirtory syndrome
+* severe acute respiratory syndrome
 * Kidney failure, and
 * Death